shuai-xu/flink/docs/dev/table/sourceSinks.md

 </div>

 * `getRowtimeAttributeDescriptors()`: Returns a list of `RowtimeAttributeDescriptor`.
 A `RowtimeAttributeDescriptor` describes a rowtime attribute with the following properties:
   * `attributeName`: The name of the rowtime attribute in the table schema.
-The field must be defined with type `Types.SQL_TIMESTAMP`.
+The field must be defined with type `DataTypes.ROWTIME_INDICATOR`.
   * `timestampExtractor`: The timestamp extractor extracts the timestamp from a record with the return type.
 For example, it can convert convert a Long field into a timestamp or parse a String-encoded timestamp.
 Flink comes with a set of built-in `TimestampExtractor` implementation for common use cases.
 It is also possible to provide a custom implementation.
   * `watermarkStrategy`: The watermark strategy defines how watermarks are generated for the rowtime attribute.
 Flink comes with a set of built-in `WatermarkStrategy` implementations for common use cases.
 It is also possible to provide a custom implementation.
 * **Note** Although the `getRowtimeAttributeDescriptors()` method returns a list of descriptors, only a single rowtime attribute is support at the moment.
 We plan to remove this restriction in the future and support tables with more than one rowtime attribute.